openanalytics/shinyproxy-monitoring/README.md

 ![Screenshot of the ShinyProxy App Resources dashboard](.github/screenshots/shinyproxy-app-resources.png)
 </details>

+- **Datasource:** Prometheus
-**Goal:** show the resources (CPU, Memory, Network) used by any app started by ShinyProxy.
+- **Goal:** show the resources (CPU, Memory, Network) used by any app started by ShinyProxy.

-**Provided statistics**:
+- **Provided statistics**:
     - Current CPU usage
     - CPU Limit and Requests
     - CPU Throttling
     - Current memory usage
     - Memory Limit and Requests
     - Total network traffic (both transmitted and received)

 ## How it works